graymalkin/graymalkin.github.io/blog/home-assistant-heating-controller/index.md

 The heating system in my house is a little different to a typical British home in that I have zones, one for upstairs (radiators) and one for downstairs (underfloor heating).
 This means a lot of the off-the-shelf thermostat options, especially Google Nest, aren't suitable for me, and what options there are have a prohibitive cost.

-A commercial option would be something by Hive, they support multi-zone thermostats and they are supported in HomeAssistant.
+A commercial option would be something by Hive, they support multi-zone thermostats, and they are supported in Home Assistant.
 Sadly, this option would cost about £300.

 Home assistant to the rescue, it has a built-in integration for controlling heating, so long as you provide it a switch to toggle the heating, and a sensor to read the current temperature.